 Information Technology & E-Commerce.

 Joe's other concentration is in the technology and e-commerce field.
-He has over a decade of experience representing companies and individuals with monetizing (or, on the flip side, acquiring rights in) a wide variety of technology endeavors.
+He fell in love with computers when welding a resistor on his original IBM PCjr in the Georgetown physics lab in the mid-1980s.
+Beginning in 2000, Joe has regularly represented companies and individuals with monetizing (or, on the flip side, acquiring rights in) a wide variety of technology endeavors.
 This includes substantial experience with domestic and cross-border data and dollar flows.
 He has written and negotiated agreements such as:

 - Co-Location/Internet Data Services Agreements